 Ron is co-founder and Executive Director of the EDRC where he also co-coordinates the Brussels Dialogue on Climate Diplomacy.

-His main activities currently include serving as co-coordinator for the Brussels Dialogue for Climate Diplomacy (BDCD) and for the Global Military Advisory Council on Climate Change (GMACCC).
+His main activities currently include serving as co-coordinator for the Brussels Dialogue for Climate Diplomacy (BDCD) the Global Military Advisory Council on Climate Change (GMACCC) and the pilot project on Transatlantic Responses to 21st Century Environmental Challenges.

-He is also former Executive Director of the International Coalition for Development Action and has carried out projects for the Environment Liaison Centre, European Partners for the Environment, European Environmental Bureau, the European Commission (DG Environment), and Shell International.
+He is also former Executive Director of the International Coalition for Development Action and has carried out projects for the Environment Liaison Centre, European Partners for the Environment, European Environmental Bureau, the European Commission (DG Environment), and Shell International (Global Scenarios Project).
 In 2000-2001, he was technical adviser to the UNITAR Project: "Who Needs What to Implement the Kyoto Protocol?
 An Assessment of Capacity Building Needs in 33 Developing Countries".

 Educated in the US and Europe, he is a political scientist with a specialisation in international relations and European integration.
 His studies also focused on European history, human rights and development economics.